Visit the site of one of American Labor's bloodiest battles and learn about the events leading to the 1892 Homestead Strike and Lockout.

 Sunday Heritage Market

-On the first and third Sunday* of the month, from 10 AM to 2 PM, the Historic Pump House is home to the Rivers of Steel Sunday Heritage Market.
-This event is open to the public and offers visitors a chance to explore the historic building and site, and also to support and enjoy local artisans, businesses, music, and fun!
-The market opens April 7 and runs through September 15.
-A special Saturday market will be held on June 15 in conjunction with the grand opening of the final piece of the Great Allegheny Passage!
-For more information, find the market on Facebook, or to become a member, contact Christy at firstname.lastname@example.org. (*Except April 21 when the market closes as 2 PM, and June 2 there will be no market.)
+Every Sunday from May through September, from 10 AM to 2 PM, the Historic Pump House is home to the Rivers of Steel Sunday Heritage Market.
+This event is open to the public and offers visitors a chance to explore the historic building and site, and also to support and enjoy local artisans, businesses, music, food, and fun!
+The market opens May 4 and runs through September 28.
+For more information, find the market on Facebook, or to become a vendor, contact Christy at email@example.com.

 Bike-Friendly Eco Center